magic0whi/hexo-blog/source/_posts/zh-cn/computer/linux-usage.md

 1. <u>N</u>ode Tool
   - Dragging over line with `<M>` to select their nodes, release to switch to rubberband mode.
-  - `!` invert node selection in current subpath(s).
+  - `!` inverts node selection in current subpath(s).
   - `[`,`]` rotate 15&deg; `<`,`>` scale.
   - `2x<LMB>` or `<C-M-LMB>`: Add node.
   - `2x<LMB>` or `<C-M-LMB>` or ``<Del>``: Delete node.
 Use `<C-Del>` if you don't wanna Inkscape to preserve the shape.
   - `<S>-d` duplicate selected nodes, `<S>-b` breaks selected nodes, `<S>-j` joins two selected endnodes.
-  - `<S>-c` made node cusp, which means its two handles can move independently at any angle, to each other.
+  - `<S>-c` mades node cusp, which means its two handles can move independently at any angle, to each other.
-    `<S>-s` made node smooth, which means its handles are always colinear.
+    `<S>-s` mades node smooth, which means its handles are always colinear.
-    `<S>-y` made node symmetric, which is same as smooth, but the handles also have the same length.
+    `<S>-y` mades node symmetric, which is same as smooth, but the handles also have the same length.
-    `<S>-a` made node auto-smooth, which is a special node that automatically adjusts the handles of the node and surrounding auto-smooth nodes to maintain a smooth curve.
+    `<S>-a` mades node auto-smooth, which is a special node that automatically adjusts the handles of the node and surrounding auto-smooth nodes to maintain a smooth curve.
     > When switching the type of node, preseve one position of the two handles by hovering cursor over it.
 So that only the other handle is rotated / scaled to match.
-  - `<C-LMB>` retract handle.
+  - `<C-LMB>`: Retract handle.
-    `<S-LMB>` pull out handle.
+    `<S-LMB>`: Pull out handle.
-    `<C>-k` combine into compound path.
+    `<C>-k`: Combine into compound path.
-    `<C-S>-k` break apart compound path.
+    `<C-S>-k`: Break apart compound path.
   > - Compound path is not the same as a group.
 It's a single object which is only selectable as a whole.
   > - Parts of a path (i.e. a selection of nodes) can also be copied with `<C>-c` and inserted as a new path with `<C>-v`.
-  > - `<C-S>-c` convert shape or text to path.
+  > - `<C-S>-c`: Convert shape or text to path.
-  - Boolean operators
+  - Boolean Operators
     Union `<C>-+`; Difference `<C>--`(Bottom minus top); Intersection `<C>-*`;
     Exclusion `<C>-^`; Division `<C>-/`; Cut Path `<C-M>-/`.
     > <u>Exclusion</u> command looks similar to <u>Combine</u>, but it is different in that <u>Exclusion</u> adds extra nodes where the original paths intersect.